WSU-Physics-Courses/physics-581-physics-inspired-computation/Docs/Syllabus.md

 ## Learning Outcomes

-The main objective of this course is to enable students to explain physical phenomena within the realm of classical mechanics, making appropriate simplifying approximations to formulate and solve for the behavior of mechanical systems using mathematical models, and communicating these results to peers.
+The main objective of this course is for students to be able to effectively use numerical techniques to solve complex problems following principles of good software engineering and reproducible computing.

-By the end of this course, the students should be able to take a particular physical system of interest and:

-1. **Understand the Physics:** Identify the appropriate quantities required to describe the system, making simplifying assumptions where appropriate with a quantitative understanding as to the magnitude of the errors incurred by making these assumptions.
-2. **Define the Problem:** Formulate a well-defined model describing the dynamics of the system, with confidence that the model is solvable.
-At this point, one should be able to describe a brute force solution to the problem that would work given sufficient computing resources and precision.
-3. **Formulate the Problem:** Simplify the mathematical formulation of the problem as much as possible using appropriate theoretical frameworks such as the Lagrangian or Hamiltonian frameworks.
-4. **Solve the Problem:** Use analytic and numerical techniques to solve the problem at hand.
-5. **Assess the Solution:** Assess the validity of the solutions by applying physical principles such as conservation laws and dimensional analysis, use physical intuition to make sure quantities are of a reasonable magnitude and sign, and use various limiting cases to check the validity of the obtained solutions.
+1. **Reproducible Computing:** Write and communicate computational results in a way that allows one to reproduce these results in the future, possibly on different computing platforms.
+2. **Problem Assessment:** Be able to assess complex problems to determine if computational techniques will contribute to their solutions.
+3. **Choice of Algorithm/Technique:** Be able to identify which algorithms are appropriate for solving the computational problems.
+4. **Implementation:** Be able to implement the chosen algorithm.
+5. **Convergence and Performance Analysis:** Be able to quantify and understand the convergence and performance of the algorithm being used.
+6. **Solution Assessment:** Be able to assess the validity of the solution.
+For example, to quantify the uncertainties associated with the results, accounting for the accumulation of round-off, truncation, and discretization errors, with an understanding of the conditioning of both the problem and the algorithm.
-6. **Communicate and Defend the Solution:** Communicate the results with peers, defending the approximations made, the accuracy of the techniques used, and the assessment of the solutions.
+7. **Communicate and Defend the Solution:** Communicate the results with peers, defending the approximations made, the accuracy of the techniques used, and the assessment of the solutions.
 Demonstrate insight into the nature of the solutions, making appropriate generalizations, and providing intuitive descriptions of the quantitative behavior found from solving the problem.

-A further outcome relates to the department requirement for students to demonstrate this proficiency through a series of general examinations, and a more general requirement for the students to interact face-to-face with other physicists.

-7. **Proficiency**: Be able to demonstrate proficiency with these skills.
-In particular, be able to rapidly formulate and analyze many classical mechanics problems without external references.

-These learning outcomes will be assessed as follows:
+These learning outcomes will be assessed through the assignments as follows:

-**Assignments:**

-: Throughout the course, students will be expected to demonstrate outcomes 1-6 applied to well-formulated problems demonstrating the techniques currently being taught (see the following [Course Outline]).
-Successful completion of the assignments will assess the student's ability with these skills while they have access to external resources such as the textbook, and without stringent time constraints.
-A peer-grading component of the course will help ensure that written solutions effectively communicate the results as per outcome 6.

-**Exams:**

-: The proficiency of the students to rapidly apply these skills without external resources (outcome 7) will be assessed through time-limited midterm and final examinations.

-**Forums:**

-: Students will be expected to participate in online discussion forums, assessing their ability to communicate about classical mechanics.

-**Final Project:**

-: The ability of the students to analysis an unstructured mechanics problem in an open-ended context will be assessed through their completion and defense of a final class project in an area of their choosing.
-This will give the students a chance to exercise their skills in a context much closer to that in which they will encounter while performing physics research.
+* By maintaining a code repository subject to automated testing, students will have to master all skills needed for reproducible computing (1).
+* Through the successful completion of their assignments, students will demonstrate the ability to choose a technique (3) and implement it (4).
+* Class assignments will test both accuracy and performance of the code.
+Passing the associated tests will require that students have understood the convergence and performance properties of there code (5).
+* Code coverage will ensure that students implement tests for their code, assessing their solutions (6).
+* Through code reviews and documentation, students will be required to communicate and defend their solutions (7).

 ## Expectations of the Student

 Students are expected to:

-1. Stay up to date with reading assignments as outlined in the [Reading Schedule][reading schedule].
+1. Stay up to date with reading assignments.

-2. Participate in the online forums, both asking questions and addressing peers questions.
+2. Participate in online forums, both asking questions and addressing peers questions.
 3. Identify areas of weakness, work with peers to understand difficult concepts, then present remaining areas of difficulty to the instructor for personal attention or for discussion in class.

-4. Complete assignments on time, providing well crafted solutions to the posed problems that demonstrate mastery of the material through the [Learning Outcomes][learning outcomes] 1-6.
-Final solutions much be written using proper English, including **complete sentences** with a clear logical progression through all steps of the solution.
-Excessive verbosity is not required, but the progression through the solution must be clear to the reader, along with a justification of all assumptions and approximations made.
+4. Complete assignments on time, providing well crafted solutions to the posed problems that demonstrate mastery of the material through the [Learning Outcomes][learning outcomes] 1-7.

-   Submitted solutions should not contain incomplete or random attempts at solving a problem: they should contain a streamline approach proceeding directly and logically from the formulation of the problem to the solution.
-   (Student's are encouraged to discuss their intended approach with peers and with the instructor **well before the deadline** in order to obtain the feedback required to formulate a proper solution for submission).
+   Student's are encouraged to discuss their intended approach with peers and with the instructor, but must ultimately write their own code.

-5. Find or formulate exam problems at a level appropriate for completion of the physics department comprehensive examinations, and practice solving these under exam conditions, seeking help from the instructor as required to develop the required proficiency of the material.

-6. Choose a topic for the final project, and obtain approval from the instructor by **November 1**.

-7. Complete the final project, and present at the end of semester (typically one evening during the last week of classes, but the final date will chosen by polling everyone's schedules.

-8. Successfully complete both the midterm and final examinations.

 For each hour of lecture equivalent, students should expect to have a minimum of two hours of work outside class.